himza25/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 104-school

 Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.
+## 104-school

+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.